Job Search Rut? Here's How to Reignite Your Excitement and Motivation

 Job Search Rut #2: You Aren't Getting Any Interest or Calls Back

 Motivation wasn't your issue—at least, not until recently.
-You've sent out dozens of applications and resumes, but you aren't hearing anything back.
+You've sent out dozens of applications and resumes, highlighting your qualifications with resume action words, but you aren't hearing anything back.

 No phone screenings.
 No interviews.
 Nothing but form rejection letters and generic "thanks, but no thanks" emails from recruiters who obviously only glanced at your materials.

 It's discouraging and demoralizing.
 And, that seemingly constant defeat is enough to throw your job hunt way off track.